The problem that many of our churches face is that church visitors do not come back for the second or third time.

 Four avenues of prayer for your church’s hospitality ministry

-Here are four ways or four directions to pray for an increase in hospitality in your church.
+Here are four ways or four directions to pray for an increase in effective hospitality in your church.

 1. Pray for your team